lclarkmichalek/site/content/post/monitoring-queue.md

 However, this post is quite long, so I'll try and sum it up:

-1. If you don't know what to monitor about an operation monitor rate (split by success and failure) and duration.
+1. If you don't know what to monitor about an operation, monitor duration, rate of success, and rate of failure.
-2. Dashboards aren't just for you.
+2. Dashboards need to be understood by other people.
 Don't just bung some graphs on a dashboard and call it monitoring
 3. Dashboards as documentation™.
 A well built dashboard can explain the architecture of your application.
+Diagrams are great for this.
 4. Page on user impact; alert on other things, just don't wake me up unless it's actually impacting the user.
 5. If the system is queue based, lag is probably a metric correlated with user impact.
 6. You can use tracer messages to monitor lag.
-7. If a metric changes randomly for no reason, it probably isn't useful.
+7. If a metric changes and you don't know why it changed, or what that implies about the system, it probably isn't useful.

 # Stash Deferred